Increase Your Social Security Payments up to $2,187 per Month

-This strategy can delay Social Security benefits, building a bridge from the start of retirement to higher monthly income.
+This timing strategy can increase your Social Security benefits, building a bridge from the start of retirement to a higher monthly income.

 Research from the Schwartz Center for Economic Policy Analysis, published in 2023, analyzes how a Social Security bridge option can help reduce early-claiming penalties for individuals with retirement savings.
 According to the study, one-fifth of eligible people claim Social Security before their full retirement age, and over 90% claim before the maximum age of 70, resulting in reduced monthly benefits.
 They also found that more than one-fifth of eligible individuals claim their Social Security benefits as early as age 62, resulting in a 35% cut.